 The keycaps aren’t susceptible to fading, while the backlight offers multiple customizations.
 It also has macro support, so that you can assign commands to the keys and remap them with ease.

-Picking The Best Ergonomic Keyboard in 2021
+Picking The Best Ergonomic Keyboard

 Decide on what style you want.
 As with products included in this review, ergonomic keyboards can be contoured or split.
 Contoured keyboards have unique shapes that may look strange at first.